UUMH Chatham Governance

-Authority and responsibility for the conduct of the affairs of the UUMH rests with the Congregation.
+Authority and responsibility for the conduct of the affairs of the UUMH rest with the Congregation.
 The Congregation assigns to the Board of Trustees and the Chair of the Program Council the responsibility for providing leadership to achieve the “Purpose and Vision” of the UUMH.
 The Congregation has established By-Laws and amends those By-Laws as needed from time to time.

 The Congregation reserves to itself the purchase or sale of real estate and the calling or dismissal of a Minister.
 The Congregation holds an Annual Meeting each year, usually in June, for the purpose of: 1) adopting an Operating Fund Budget for the following year; 2) electing members of the Board of Trustees, Program Council Chair, Nominating Committee, Moderator, and members of the Endowment Board; and 3) conducting such other business as may be specified on the meeting agenda, provided with proper prior notice.
 Special Meetings may also be called.

-Board of Trustees.
+Board of Trustees

 The Board of Trustees consists of seven voting members of the UUMH, including a President, Vice President, Secretary, Treasurer, and three members at large.
-The Board is responsible for all legal, business, and financial affairs, raising and expending of funds, recommendation of an annual budget, salaries, compensation, employment and evaluation of staff, and other administrative matters.
+The Board is responsible for all legal, business, and financial affairs, raising and expending of funds, the recommendation of an annual budget, salaries, compensation, employment and evaluation of staff, and other administrative matters.
 The Board delegates to the Minister day-by-day supervisory functions and responsibilities.
 The Board meets at least monthly, and its meetings are open to all members of UUMH.

-Program Council Chair.
+Program Council Chair